jeremychase/wxgate/readme.md

 # Hello

-`wxigate` is a commandline tool that can send weather data from Ambient Weather stations into the APRS-IS network.
+`wxgate` is a commandline tool that can send weather data from Ambient Weather stations into the APRS-IS network.

 ## Software Setup